chrysoprasus/Cyber-Patriot-Windows-Server/CLI_examples.md

 If this is your first time using packet tracer you use the CLI you must open the thing that is going to be configed and then the terminal

-CS Distribution Router 1:

-·       Host name - CSDistributionRouter1

-·       IP addressing:

-§  Interface Gig 1/0/1 – 172.16.0.6/30

-§  Interface Gig 1/0/2 – 172.16.0.13/30

-§  Interface VLAN 1:

--        Network address – 172.16.0.16

--        Number of hosts available – 14

--        This interface should use the first available address in the subnet

-§  Interface VLAN 2:

--        Network address – 172.16.0.32

--        Number of hosts available - 6

--        This interface should use the first available address in the subnet

-§  Interface VLAN 3:

--        Interface address 192.168.0.1

--        Number of hosts available – 2046

-·       Routing:

-§  Routing to the other company networks and the internet is accomplished by two static floating default routes.

--        Main route should have a default gateway of 172.16.0.5

--        Secondary route should have a default gateway of 172.16.0.14 and distance of 254

-·       Switching:

-§  VLANs 1-3 should exist on the switch

-§  Interfaces Gig 1/0/3 and Gig 1/0/4 should be bundled together as an LACP etherchannel named port-channel 1

-§  Interfaces Gig 1/0/5 and Gig 1/0/6should be bundled together as an LACP etherchannel named port-channel 2

-§  Both Port Channels should be dot1q trunks

 1. Central Site (CS) - Internet Router Configuration (CSInternetRouter)